samargulies/CDN-Sync-Tool/readme.txt

 * Fixed yet another CSS rewriting issue.
 * Added ability to wipe JavaScript and CSS file cache.
 * Added ability to use FTP to sync files.
+* Added ability to toogle GZIP Compression on AWS S3.

 = 0.9 =